 We believe our proposed model will serve as a foundation for providing a reasonable assessment of the climate policies to the relevant stakeholders.
 Our model structure is based on a social accounting matrix where the most relevant transactions are registered (intermediate and final consumption, income and tax payments, transfers, etc.) on a whom-to-whom basis with a coherent representation of their corresponding financial transactions and environmental impacts.
-The detailed representation of the social and economic structure enables the analysis of the impact of climate policies on income and wealth distribution - an aspect that, striking as it may seem, is beyond the scope of many macroeconomic models.
-Moreover, it allows to design and test fine-tuned sector-specific (or industry-specific) policies.
-Furthermore, the explicit modeling of the main financial assets and liabilities of the key sectors of the economy allow for a coherent description of the multiple ways of financing climate policies, as well as the risks inherent in their implementation.
-Our model, strongly influenced by post-Keynesian theory, is built on the notion of demand-led growth and excludes discount rates and damage functions.
-Its main focus will be the testing of the feasibility and joint coherence of multiple climate policies, but not the estimation of the feedback effects from the environment to the economy.2
+The detailed representation of the social and economic structure enables the analysis of the impact of climate policies on income distribution, one of the shortcomings of Integrated Assessment Models (Feyen et al. 2020).